 The therapeutic alliance refers to the quality of the relationship between you and your therapist — and a strong therapeutic alliance is key to successful therapy.
 But so are boundaries.
 Boundaries exist for the safety of you and your therapist, and to ensure therapy is effective and beneficial.
 Here are some of the following do’s (and don’ts) to get a better understanding of therapeutic boundaries and how to build a solid therapeutic alliance with your therapist.

 To help make sure your therapist is the right fit for you, it’s helpful to know the right questions to ask your therapist regarding their experience, approach, and availability.
 But questions aren’t just for the beginning of therapy.
-You can ask questions throughout all of your therapy sessions — whether it’s to get clarity on an assignment from your therapist or to get a better understanding of why you may be feeling a certain way.
+You can ask questions throughout all of your therapy sessions — whether it’s to get clarity on an assignment from your therapist, what to do in between your sessions, or to get a better understanding of why you may be feeling a certain way.
 Getting answers from your therapist on things you’re confused about or want to understand better is crucial to building a strong relationship with them and achieving your therapy goals.
 So be as open and honest as possible.
 There are no silly questions in therapy.